adiflint/Flights-search/README.md

 ## Flight Search Website
+### INTRODUCTION
+This is a full-stack Project about flight search.
+First part- Server side: The server was developed in Node.js environment and Express.js framework.
+This part includes a connection with Lumo external API and uses a MSSQL DB in Azure platform.
+Second part- Client side: The client was developed in Vue.js framework and using bootstrap-vue components.

+### OPERATIONS
+* First page: flight search and reservation.

 ```Search flights by airport name ,flight number and date```
 ### First page: flight search and reservation.
 ### A client-server project. the server works with Lumo-Api